Estimate Time5 min

 It can make sense to start with a financial plan.
 It doesn't have to be extremely detailed or extensive if you're just starting out—but the idea is to understand how much you need to save, or how much you have available to save, and then how you should invest that money.
 And you may have several different accounts that are invested differently to reach separate goals.

-Your employer may offer the ability to set up direct deposit from your paycheck into multiple accounts.
+• From your paycheck: Your employer may offer the ability to set up direct deposit from your paycheck into multiple accounts.
 You can have part of your check sent to a bill-paying account and part to an investment account if that's available.
-Once the money is in the investment account, you can buy your investments or you may be able to set up automatic investments that purchase them for you.
+Once the money is in the investment account, you can buy your investments or set up recurring investments.

 Overcoming investment reluctance